barsdeveloper/tank/README.md

         .expect("Failed to drop Tank table");

     /*
-     * CREATE SCHEMA IF NOT EXISTS army;
+     * CREATE SCHEMA IF NOT EXISTS "army";
      * CREATE TABLE IF NOT EXISTS "army"."tank" (
      *     "name" VARCHAR PRIMARY KEY,
      *     "country" VARCHAR NOT NULL,